atrokarvinen/gordle/README.md

 - ChartJs for the statistics data visualization
 - i18next for the internationalization
 - Docker for containerization, Fly.io for hosting backend and Vercel for hosting frontend, Github Actions for CI/CD
+- Clever Cloud for hosting the PostgreSQL database

 ### Sources